-1Includes dividends on granted LTIP units and OP Units issued to third parties.
+$(1) \quad \text{Includes dividends on granted LTIP Units and OP Units issued to third parties}.$

-During the year ended December 31, 2017, the Company paid total dividends on its common stock, LTIP units and OP Units in the amount of \$15,231, consisting of the dividends declared for the fourth quarter of 2016 through the third quarter of 2017.
-Additionally, during the year ended December 31, 2016, the Company paid total dividends on its common stock in the amount of \$3,878, and during the year ended December 31, 2015, the Company paid total dividends on its common stock in the amount of \$256.
+During the year ended December 31, 2018, the Company paid total dividends on its common stock, LTIP Units and OP Units in the amount of \$18,918, consisting of the dividends declared for the fourth quarter of 2017 through the third quarter of 2018.
+Additionally, during the year ended December 31, 2017, the Company paid total dividends on its common stock, LTIP Units and OP Units in the amount of \$15,231, consisting of the dividends declared for the fourth quarter of 2016 through the third quarter of 2017.

-As of December 31, 2017, the Company accrued \$117 for dividends payable on the aggregate annual and long-term LTIP units that are subject to retroactive receipt of dividends on the amount of LTIPs ultimately earned.
-See Note 7 - Stock-Based Compensation for additional information.
+As of December 31, 2018 and 2017, the Company had an accrued dividend balance of \$316 and \$117 for dividends payable on the aggregate annual and long-term LTIP Units that are subject to retroactive receipt of dividends on the amount of LTIP Units ultimately earned.
+During the year ended December 31, 2018, \$245 of dividends were accrued and \$46 of dividends were paid related to these units.
+During the year ended December 31, 2017, \$117 of dividends were accrued and no dividends related to these units were paid.

-The amount of the dividends paid to the Company's stockholders is determined by our Board and is dependent on a number of factors, including funds available for payment of dividends, the Company's financial condition and capital expenditure requirements except that, in accordance with the Company's organizational documents and Maryland law, the Company may not make dividend distributions that would: (i) cause it to be unable to pay its debts as they become due in the usual course of business; (ii) cause its total assets to be less than the sum of its total liabilities plus senior liquidation preferences; or (iii) jeopardize its ability to maintain its qualification as a REIT.
+The amount of the dividends paid to the Company's stockholders is determined by the Company's Board and is dependent on a number of factors, including funds available for payment of dividends, the Company's financial condition and capital expenditure requirements except that, in accordance with the Company's organizational documents and Maryland law, the Company may not make dividend distributions that would: (i) cause it to be unable to pay its debts as they become due in the usual course of business; (ii) cause its total assets to be less than the sum of its total liabilities plus senior liquidation preferences; or (iii) jeopardize its ability to maintain its qualification as a REIT.